cmdrkotori/qemu-scripts/README.md

 The 'shares' folder must not be a symlink.
 This can cause connections to smbd to (partially) hang.
 Use the provided functionality to bind folders in your filesystem to it instead.
+Any system-wide smbd and nmbd should be disabled.

 The launch.py and init.py script takes as many options as you like, such as extra images to mount and usb devices to pass through.
 I recommend you store